laurencetaylor/enviro-monitor-backend/README.md

 ## API Schema

 ### GET /readings
 Returns all readings.
-An optional querystring can be passed containing any or all of `dateFrom`, `dateTo`, and `limit` parameters
+An optional querystring can be passed containing any or all of `dateFrom`, `dateTo`, and `limit` parameters.

 #### Example query
 `/readings?dateFrom=2020-04-16&dateTo=2020-04-20&limit=100`

 #### Example Response
-Responses follow the [JSON:API](https://jsonapi.org/) spec View the [Pimoroni docs](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-enviro-plus) to learn more about what these readings mean
+Responses follow the [JSON:API](https://jsonapi.org/) spec.
+View the [Pimoroni docs](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-enviro-plus) to learn more about what these readings mean.

 ````
 [